S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 -   Create an agenda for a meeting
 -   Responding to a customer inquiry
 -   Reviewing financial data
--   _Set _a timebox for a meeting
+-   _Set_ a timebox for a meeting
 -   Priority order of tasks or agenda items
 -   Assigned responsibility for specific tasks or roles
 -   Define the scope of work and decision-making authority for a role or team
 -   Define a standard operating procedure
 -   Set a budget limit or spending cap
 -   Define a strategy
 -   A policy for onboarding new members of the organization

-### Interventions that Constrain
+### Interventions That Constrain

 Interventions not only refer to what to do (tasks, activities) but also may include putting limits on how things must be done or on the behaviour of members of the organization.
 We refer to these limitations as _constraints_:

 {{define:constraint}}

 You will find constraints in organizational strategy, policies, organizational values, and priorities, as well as all implicit expectations about what people can and cannot do ("unwritten rules").

+**Note**: In the course of designing an intervention, any sub-requirement deemed suitable for contributing toward fulfilling the main requirement is, by definition, binding and therefore also functions as a constraint.
+However, this section is not concerned with sub-requirements; it focuses on interventions that, by themselves, impose constraints on behavior and activity in other parts of the system.

 In the context of interventions, constraints are not restrictive in a negative sense.
 Rather, they serve to support collaboration, reduce friction, prevent waste, and help people make decisions that are aligned with the organization's broader purpose and objectives.